The Connecticut Invention Convention, Inc.

 • They are homeschooled

-• Student’s school is not currently running the CIC program, but the student wants to participate in CIC.
+• Student’s school is not currently running the Invention Convention program

-• Student’s school has joined the CIC program, but participation is not offered for the student’s grade level.
+• Student’s school runs the program, but participation is not offered for the student’s grade level.
 For example, the student may be in 5th grade, but the school is running the program with only 3rd graders.

 Important to Note: Any student given the opportunity to participate through their school, regardless of their grade, does not qualify to be an Independent Inventor.
 If, for any reason, the school does NOT select the student to move on to our state events, then the student may NOT register as an independent inventor.